openssl/general-policies/policies/security-policy.md

    - We may withdraw notifying certain organisations from future prenotifications if they leak issues before they are public or over time do not add value.
+   This private prenotification is usually done two weeks before the actual release.

 Note: researchers or intermediaries who notify us of issues may have their own prenotification policy in addition to ours.